jcoreNL/spring-4.3-exam-notes/README.md

 **java:** add `@AspectJAutoProxy` to configuration

 ### Name three typical cross cutting concerns.
-- Transactions
+- Transaction Management
 - Security
-- Logging
+- Logging and Tracing
 - Caching
+- Error Handling
+- Performance Monitoring
+- Custom Business Rules

 ### What two problems arise if you don't solve a cross cutting concern via AOP?
-- **Code clutter**: Code for the crosscutting concerns clutters each method where that logic is needed.
+- **Code clutter/tangling**: Code for the crosscutting concerns clutters each method where that logic is needed and mixes concerns.
 - **Code scattering**: Code for the crosscutting concerns is scattered over many methods.
 When a change has to be made to the logic, it might have to be changed over many methods.